Southampton University Archery Club

 4.4.9 A member of the committee shall cease to hold office before the end of the elected term if:

-- By notice in writing, he or she resigns.
+• By notice in writing, they resign.

-- The person ceases to be eligible for membership to the committee.
+• The person ceases to be eligible for membership to the committee.

-- After failing to attend, without notice, more than three successive committee meetings and a majority vote of the committee removes them from office.
+• After failing to attend, without notice, more than three successive committee meetings and a majority vote of the committee removes them from office.

 4.4.10 The Club may elect an officer who is a non-student (associate member) for any position that is not Captain, Treasurer, or Secretary.
 However, if there is a full member running they must concede.